robotframework/statuschecker/README.rst

 given it defaults to *INFO*.

 This syntax can be used multiple times to test multiple messages.
-It also workstogether with specifying the expected error message with *FAIL*, but it that case *FAIL* and the expected error must be first.
+It also works together with specifying the expected error message with *FAIL*, but it that case *FAIL* and the expected error must be first.